There’s no denying it, streaming media content is expensive!

 There are a myriad of other daily operational costs that need to be factored into any media streaming business, including:

 - Content acquisition

 - Attracting/retaining subscribers/customers

 - Talent acquisition & wage costs

-- Platform operational costs (including encoding, networks, storage, user authentication and security)
+- Platform operation costs (including encoding, DB/web/app servers, networks, and storage)